apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Southwest Boeing loses engine cover.
-Here's what to know**
+**Progress in Gaza truce talks in Cairo, Egypt's Al Qahera news says**

-You can read more about it [here](https://www.reuters.com/business/aerospace-defense/what-do-you-we-know-about-southwest-engine-cover-problem-2024-04-08/).
+You can read more about it [here](https://www.reuters.com/world/middle-east/progress-gaza-truce-talks-cairo-egypts-al-qahera-news-says-2024-04-08/).

 ## Requirements
 - Python 3.8